The Umbrella Academy: The Biggest Differences Between the Comics and the Show

 Swapping A Murderous Eiffel Tower for a Bank Heist

 In the Netflix show, presumably due to budgetary constraints, much of the work the Eiffel Tower scene does (introducing the team to the world, showing the divide between Number 7 and her siblings etc.) is instead done during a sequence where the ten-year-old Academy thwarts a bank robbery, somewhere in America.
-Just as the scene sets the tone in the opening pages of the comics, similarly the live-action version shows off the idea that although certain storylines and events are going to be a little different, the same spirit of the source material is clearly still there.
+Just as the scene sets the tone in the opening pages of the comics, similarly the live-action version shows off the idea that although individual storylines and events are going to be a little different, the same spirit of the source material is there.

-There is also a brief reference to the Eiffel Tower scene later in the show, when we see a flashback to Alison and her daughter Claire.
+There is also a brief reference to the Eiffel Tower scene later in the show when we see a flashback to Alison and her daughter Claire.
 Before being put to sleep, Claire asks to hear about the ‘Eiffel Tower’ seemingly confirming that the event (or at least a similar one) did happen at some point in the show’s past.

 Number 1’s (Somewhat Obvious) Secret